Kevinpgalligan/KevingalWebsite/pages/dsml/countries.md

 <figcaption>PCA visualisation of country clusters with k=4.</figcaption>
 </figure>

-Implementing the k-means algorithm to cluster countries based on [economic data](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data/).
+Implementing k-means and the gaussian mixture model to cluster countries based on [economic data](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data/).
 The elbow and silhouette methods are used to pick an appropriate number of clusters.